France wants to review EU ban on arming Syria rebels

 PARIS France will discuss supplying arms to Syrian opposition forces with its European partners in the coming weeks now that an opposition coalition has been established, Foreign Minister Laurent Fabius said on Thursday.

-France is wary of militarising the 20-month-old conflict, but is also reluctant to leave areas under opposition control unprotected against attacks by President Bashar al-Assad's forces, Fabius told RTL radio.
+France is wary of militarizing the 20-month-old conflict, but is also reluctant to leave areas under opposition control unprotected against attacks by President Bashar al-Assad's forces, Fabius told RTL radio.

 "At the moment there is an embargo on arms, so no weapons are being delivered from Europe.
 The question will undoubtedly be raised for defensive weapons but it's something we can only do in coordination with the rest of Europe," Fabius said.